 Lake Annecy is the most photogenic of French lakes.
 The city of Annecy, the banks or the belvederes offer great viewpoints.

-Stay on the banks of the lakes of Paladru and Aiguebelette
+The most beautiful ideas for discovering the lakes of Paladru and Aiguebelette

 Between Lyon and the Pre-Alps, the lakes of Aiguebelette, in Savoie, and Paladru, in Isère offer some great moments of freshness.